KakaoCup/Compose/documentation/docs/basics/kakao_compose_structure.md

 Can be added `implementation("io.github.kakaocup:compose-semantics:1.0.0")`

-:::tip In you have a design system in your project
+:::tip If you have a design system in your project

 You can add all required parameters to your design system based matching from [compose-ui](https://github.com/KakaoCup/Compose/tree/master/compose-ui/src/main/kotlin/io/github/kakaocup/compose/foundation) to avoid transitive dependency on Compose via Kakao